Table of Contents

 If you cannot repair the freon leak yourself, you'll need to hire a professional.
 For an HVAC air conditioning unit or a fridge, it might cost $1,000 or more to repair a freon leak.
 In many cases, if your refrigerator is leaking freon it's cheaper to simply replace it with a new one.

 Freon leaks are more serious than some people assume.
-If you suspect you might have one in your home, you should investigate it promptly.
+If you notice a sweet, chloroform like smell coming from your refrigerator or air conditioner, it might indicate a freon leak in your home, which you should investigate promptly.
 The leak won’t go away on its own, and in the meantime, it could damage your appliances, inflate your power bill, and pose a hazard to your health if left unattended long enough.